colll78/cardano-lightning/docs/design/bl.md

 discussion.

-Beside the core channel design we would like to understand how to preserve composibility of the CL channels with BLN channels so a payment can be executed across both blockchains in an atomic manner.
-We would like to also explore how the blockchain properties and its derived ecosystem impacts the design and operations and implementations of channel management software (lightining nodes and wallets).
+Beside the core channel design we would like to understand how to preserve compatibility of the CL channels with BLN channels so a payment can be executed across both blockchains in an atomic manner.
+We would like to also explore how the blockchain properties and its derived ecosystem impacts the design and operations and implementations of channel management software (lightning nodes and wallets).

 ### 1.2 Disclaimers

-Disciussing and especially formulating any definitive claims regarding capabilities or design of BLN (and Bitcoin in general) is not easy and risky.
-History of BLN development proves that many limitations of the initial version of the protocol (like lack of easy rebalancing called "splicing" or missing ability to perfrom dual funding) were not inhernt to the solution because of some Bitcoin L1 limitations.
-They were just harder to design and implement correctly.
-BLN proves in many places that some problems could seem infeasible to solve in a rather constrainted environment of Bitcoin Script but at the end they are solvable in rather elegant and ingenious manner.

-By no means are we Bitcoin experts, and we don't want to spread any misinformation.
+We aren't Bitcoin nor BLN experts.
+All content is presented to the best of our understanding.
 If you see any mistakes or have any suggestions, please let us know on our GitHub issue tracker:
 [https://github.com/cardano-lightning/cardano-lightning/issues](https://github.com/cardano-lightning/cardano-lightning/issues).

+BLN is not a static project - it is under active development by several independent entities.
+This makes it challenging to say with confidence "BLN can't do X".
+For example splicing, allowing for channel funds to be altered midlife, did not exist in the original version of BLN, but is being (has now been?) implemented.

+Furthermore, saying that "BLN can't do X because the limitations of Bitcoin script and L1", is joining more dots than we often have the evidence to support.
+BLN accomplishes an impressive amount often in ingenious and elegant ways, in the highly constrained environment of Bitcoin script.
+We will take the liberty in places that it is likely that choices we made _because_ of the environment in which BLN operates.

 > XXX: This section seem redundant - we should have full smart contract related
 > section which dives deeper into multi-sig etc. On the other providing some